-I’m an Associate Professor of Anthropology at the University of Central Florida (2008-present).
+I’m a Professor of Anthropology at the University of Central Florida (2008-present).
 I received my Ph.D. in cultural anthropology from the University of Colorado at Boulder (2006), and I held a Postdoctoral Fellowship in medical anthropology and public health at Heilbrunn Department of Population and Family Health, Mailman School of Public Health, Columbia University (2006-08).
 During my 2017 sabbatical, I held the position of a Visiting Fellow at the University of Kent Law School, Kent Centre for Law, Gender and Sexuality in Canterbury, the United Kingdom.

 Broadly, I’m interested in gender and governance: the politics and policies around reproductive and sexual health and rights, access to healthcare, gender inequalities, and social justice issues.
 I’m also interested in social movements and actors that influence gender politics.